REST API integration

 http://<host>:<port>/semarchy/api/rest/

-Each operation in the REST API is available with a parameterized URL under this base URL.
-The URL may also take additional parameters.
+Each operation in the REST API is available with a parameterized URL under the base URL.
+Additional parameters may also be included in the URL.

-URL parameters names are case sensitive.
-Make sure to use them with the case described in this documentation.
-For example $baseExprs is a valid parameter, but $baseexprs or $BASEXPRS are invalid and will be ignored.
+URL parameter names are case-sensitive.
+Make sure to use the exact case as described in this documentation.
+For example $baseExprs is a valid parameter, while $baseexprs or $BASEXPRS are invalid and will be ignored.

 REST API readiness

-The REST API readiness endpoint (api/rest/probes/data-locations/<data_location_name>/api) should be used to validate the REST API readiness prior to using it.
+The REST API readiness endpoint (api/rest/probes/data-locations/<data_location_name>/api) should be used to confirm the readiness of the REST API prior to using it.

 REST API documentation

-The REST API exposes its built-in documentation as a link in the Welcome page.
+The REST API exposes its built-in documentation as a link on the Welcome page.
 In addition, this documentation is available for tools as an OpenAPI specification.

-1. Log in to Semarchy xDM as a user with one of the Application Design, Application Management and Platform Administration platform privileges.
+1. Log in to Semarchy xDM as a user with either Application Design, Application Management, or Platform Administration platform privileges.

 2. Click the REST API link on the Welcome page.

-The documentation exposes the endpoint description and provides request and response samples.
+The documentation includes endpoint descriptions and provides request and response samples.

 Authentication and security

-This section describes the authentication mechanisms for the REST API and provides simple recommendations to secure the use of this API.
+This section describes the authentication mechanisms for the REST API and offers recommendations to secure the use of this API.

 Authentication and privileges

-• Basic authentication, where you provide an Authorization HTTP header containing username:password encoded in base64.
-With this authentication method, REST API calls use the identity, roles, and privileges of the user specified with the username.
+• Basic authentication involves providing an Authorization HTTP header containing username:password encoded in base64.
+With this method, REST API calls use the identity, roles, and privileges of the specified user.

-• API Key authentication, where you provide an API-Key HTTP header containing an API key created in Semarchy Configuration.
-With this authentication method, REST API calls use the identity (Default User Name) and roles defined for the API Key.
+• API key authentication involves providing an API-Key HTTP header containing an API key created in Semarchy Configuration.
+This method enables REST API calls to use the identity (default username) and roles defined for the API key.

-Operations in the REST API need privileges similar to those required to perform the same operations via a user interface:
+Operations within the REST API necessitate privileges similar to those required for performing equivalent operations through a user interface:

-• With Basic Authentication, the authenticated user must have roles with sufficient platform and data-level privileges.
-He must also have a role with a model privilege grant with the Grant access to the Integration API option selected to interact with data in a given model.
+• With basic authentication, the authenticated user must possess roles with adequate platform and data-level privileges.
+They must also be assigned a role with a model privilege grant with the Grant access to the Integration API option selected, to interact with data within a given model.

-• With API Key Authentication, the key must be defined with roles that have sufficient platform and data-level privileges.
-It must also have a role with a model privilege grant with the Grant access to the Integration API option selected to interact with data in a given model.
+• With API key authentication, the key must be configured with roles possessing sufficient platform and data-level privileges.
+It must also have a role with a model privilege grant with the Grant access to the Integration API option selected to interact with data within a given model.

-The following simple recommendations will help you secure your code and data when using the REST API.
+The following recommendations for enhancing code and data security when utilizing the REST API:

-We highly recommend using the REST API on the secured HTTPS protocol and not on plain HTTP, to keep both the credentials and data transferred secured.
+We highly recommend using the REST API over the secured HTTPS protocol rather than plain HTTP to ensure the security of both credentials and transferred data.

-API Keys authentication is good for technical or application user authentication.
-You should generally use API Keys in such case rather than using basic authentication.
-You can easily manage keys in the platform configuration instead maintaining technical users in your authentication system.
+• Choose the appropriate authentication method: API key authentication is suitable for technical or application user authentication.
+It is generally advisable to use API keys in these scenarios rather than basic authentication.
+Managing keys within the platform configuration is preferable to maintaining technical users in your authentication system.

 Use the API